why social engineering attacks are more effective than malware

 • Less risky to deploy

-There is no exploit development, no malware analysis, and often no immediate forensic trail.
+There is no exploit development, no malware analysis, and often no immediate forensic trail—advantages that make manipulation highly attractive.

 Why Focusing Only on Malware Defense Fails